hala1224/gradelinkJs/README.md

 Gradelink

-A ruby on rails app that helps a teacher to create(or delete) a course, enter grades quickly and display students' ranking in a particular class.
+A ruby on rails app that helps a teacher to create(or delete) a course, enter grades quickly and display students' by overall ranking.